 - What happens when you change employers or leave employment

-- Returning to work with a previous employer.
+- Returning to work after a period of unemployment.

 1.1 What does PAYE stand for?

 PAYE stands for Pay As You Earn.
-As the name suggests, this means that every time your employer pays you your wages or salary he or she must deduct tax and pay it to Revenue.
-The PAYE system was devised to make it easier for employees, pensioners and directors to pay their tax by spreading the payment evenly over the tax year, rather than having to face a single tax bill once per year.
+As the name suggests, this means that every time your employer/pension provider pays you your salary/occupational pension he or she must deduct income tax, PRSI and USC, where due and pay the amount deducted to Revenue.
+The PAYE system ensures that the yearly amounts you have to pay are collected on each payday over the tax year.
 The PAYE system continues to operate for pensioners upon retiring from pensionable employment.

-The tax year runs on a calendar year basis i.e. from 1 January to 31 December.
-Prior to 1 January 2002 the tax year ran from 6 April to 5 April.
+The income tax year runs on a calendar year basis i.e. from 1 January to 31 December.

-If you are taking up a job as an employee, you will need to register for tax purposes.
-This is very simple as there are only two steps involved:
+When you start your first job you must register for income tax to avoid paying emergency tax.
+This is a simple process as there are only two steps involved: